How Capicola Became Gabagool: The Italian New Jersey Accent, Explained

 About 80 percent of Italian-Americans are of southern Italian descent, says Fred Gardaphe, a professor of Italian-American studies at Queens College.
 “Ships from Palermo went to New Orleans and the ships from Genoa and Naples went to New York,” he says.
 They spread from there, but the richest pockets of Italian-Americans aren’t far from New York City.
 They’re clustered in New York City, Long Island, New Jersey, Rhode Island, Connecticut, and in and around Philadelphia.

-Yet those Italians, all from southern Italy and all recent immigrants in close proximity to each other in the US, wouldn’t necessarily consider themselves countrymen.
-That’s because each of the old Italian kingdoms had their own...well, D’Imperio, who is Italian, calls them “dialects.”
+Yet those Italians, all from southern Italy and all recent immigrants in close proximity to each other in the United States, wouldn’t necessarily consider themselves countrymen.
+That’s because each of the old Italian kingdoms had their own … well, D’Imperio, who is Italian, calls them “dialects.”
 But others refer to them in different ways.
-Basically the old Italian kingdoms each spoke their own languages that largely came from the same family tree, slightly but not all that much closer than the Romance languages, like French, Spanish, or Portuguese.
-The general family name for these languages is Italo-Dalmatian (Dalmatian, it turns out, refers to Croatia.
-The dog is from there, too.).
+Basically the old Italian kingdoms each spoke their own languages that largely came from the same family tree, slightly but not all that much closer than the Romance languages, such as French, Spanish, or Portuguese.
+The general family name for these languages is Italo-Dalmatian.
+(Dalmatian, it turns out, refers to Croatia.
+The dog is from there, too.)
 They were not all mutually comprehensible, and had their own external influences.
 Calabrian, for example, is heavily influenced by Greek, thanks to a long Greek occupation and interchange.
 In the northwest near the border with France, Piedmont, with its capital of Turin, spoke a language called Piedmontese, which is sort of French-ish.
 Sicilian, very close to North Africa, had a lot of Arabic-type stuff in it.
 I use the past tense for these because these languages are dying, quickly.
-“Dialects do still exist, but they're spoken mainly by old people,” says D’Imperio.
+“Dialects do still exist, but they’re spoken mainly by old people,” says D’Imperio.
 (Sicilian put up more of a fight than most.)

 During unification, the northern Italian powers decided that having a country that speaks about a dozen different languages would pose a bit of a challenge to their efforts, so they picked one and called it “Standard Italian” and made everyone learn it.
 The one that they picked was Tuscan, and they probably picked it because it was the language of Dante, the most famous Italian writer.
 (You can see why calling these languages “dialects” is tricky; Standard Italian is just one more dialect, not the base language which Calabrian or Piedmontese riffs on, which is kind of the implication.)